 Another thing that made it stand out is that the sandbar is surrounded by coral reefs.
 Just few steps to the water and poof!—you’ll instantly witness a colorful marine life!
 You don’t need to pay an extra fee for a boat that would bring you to the snorkeling site, you just need to have your goggles or snorkeling masks and dive in for free!

-The actuality that How She Wanders’ Facebook post was shared 16.8k+ times (with 25k+ tag comments) and reached 3.5million+ people only proves that the island’s charm really caught everyone’s attention (including those—I’d hate to say this—irresponsible tourists who only want to show-off).
+The actuality that How She Wanders’ Facebook post was shared 16.8k+ times (with 25k+ tag comments) and reached 3.5million+ people only proves that the island’s charm really caught everyone’s attention (including those—I’d hate to say this—irresponsible tourists).
 Such event resulted to a massive influx of tourists, hence the temporary closure of the island.

 The island is still under rehabilitation as of writing, but I’ll share our itinerary anyway so that once they opened the island again you’re all set 😉

 The island is still closed as of March 2, 2020.
 Will update this blog once we get announcements.